ging/fiware-usage-control/README.md

 ## Architecture

-The next figure presents an abstract representation of the proposed architecture for usage control .
+The next figure presents an abstract representation of the proposed architecture for usage control.
 A general overview of the architecture is presented in the next figure.
 This scheme is derived from a hybrid model based on the *[Data Privacy Directive 95/46/EC](https://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX%3A31995L0046)* and the *[IDS reference architecture](https://www.fraunhofer.de/content/dam/zv/de/Forschungsfelder/industrial-data-space/IDS_Referenz_Architecture.pdf)* and it is divided in three essential parts: Data Provider, Data Consumer and Data Controller.